1D array initialization in C programming with example

 Explanation:

-In C Programming user can create an array by specifying the size and assigning array elements at the time of declaration.
-This method of array creation and initialization is different from the previous methods.
-Here, in this method of initialization if the number of initialized values or elements is less than the size of the array, then the compiler automatically initialize the rest of elements to 0.
+In C programming, you can create an array by specifying its size and assigning elements at the time of declaration.
+This method differs from the previous ones because if you initialize fewer values than the declared size, the compiler automatically initializes the remaining elements to 0.

-// declare an array by specifying size and
+// Declare an array by specifying size and initializing at declaration

 int salary[4] = {100, 200, 300, 400};